PixelPundit88/Coding-Journey/README.md

 # Coding-Journey
-I will be posting some projects here along with my journey wish me luck lol
+I will be posting some projects here along with my journey\n wish me luck lol